Database schema

 Tile

-A tile is a structure describing a set of device fuses.
+A tile is a structure describing a set of chip fuses.
 There are multiple kinds of tiles used to describe the bitstream.
 The base structure of a tile is the same for all of these kinds.

 A tile is an object where the keys are fuse set names, and the values are objects with the following keys: